 If you’re a new graduate without experience, adding your graduation date to your resume can help the hiring manager gauge your knowledge and skills.

-Regardless of whether you choose to add your graduation date or not, here are some ways to format the dates.
+Regardless of whether you choose to add your graduation date or not, below is an example of how to format the dates.

 For multiple degrees, always place the most advanced degree first.
 This resume lists the Master’s degree before the Bachelor’s, and adds the completion year on a separate line.